mdolab/pyoptsparse/doc/index.rst

 pyOptSparse
 ===========
 pyOptSparse is an object-oriented framework for formulating and solving nonlinear constrained optimization problems in an efficient, reusable, and portable manner.
+Some key features of pyOptSparse include:

+- Object-oriented development maintains independence between the optimization problem formulation and its solution by different optimizers
-It is a fork of pyOpt that uses sparse matrices throughout the code to more efficiently handle large-scale optimization problems.
+- Use of sparse matrices throughout the code to more efficiently handle large-scale optimization problems
+- Enable the use of optimizers when running in a MPI parallel environment, allows for evaluation of gradients in parallel, and can distribute function evaluations for gradient-free optimizers
+- Optimization solution histories can be stored during the optimization process.
+A partial history can also be used to warm-restart the optimization for any supported optimizer
+- A post-processing GUI utility called OptView to analyze optimization results

+pyOptSparse is a fork of `pyOpt <http://www.pyopt.org/>`_.
+However, it is not backwards compatible with pyOpt and thus optimization scripts will need to be modified to use pyOptSparse.

 .. toctree::
    :maxdepth: 1

-   introduction
+   :caption: Table of Contents

    changes
    install
    tutorial